Precludes additional credit for HIST 3907 Section “B” offered in winter 2015 and HIST 3907 Section “O” offered in winter 2016.

 The talk below was given to a group of 30 professional academics, archaeologists, and heritage professionals.
 It will give you a good idea of what I am like, and where I am coming from in terms of my expectations for digital work from students.
 Fast forward to 4.06m to start.
 As anyone who has taken HIST3812 could tell you, I really value productive failure.
 In the talk below, I explain what this means.
 You really should take the time to watch this talk.

 Students should contact me if they are unable to complete coursework due to illness or other exigency.
-Otherwise: late work will not be graded.
+Otherwise: late work can not be graded because this is such a short course.

 NOW READ ON…